bayareala8s/training/non-technical/leadership/README.md

    - **Describe a time when you had to collaborate with other departments or teams to achieve a common goal.
 How did you ensure effective communication and cooperation?**

-Certainly!
 Here’s a structured example response to the question about collaborating with other departments or teams:

 ---